MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 If there is a great idea that surfaces from a hackathon it will get picked up.
 I would not make any promises to any team on the top idea being given airtime down the road - because the top idea may still really suck.

 > Good ideas with a solid demonstration will get picked up naturally - no need to promise this before.

+At the end of the feedback thanks should be given to all those that participated and then call it a day.